-After setting aside models prone to multicollinearity, a total of 318 models remained (Appendix S3 Table S6S4) from which the average model was estimated (Appendix S3 Table S7S5).
-The combined outputs of the average model suggest that CV deviance was better explained by the scaled mean in-hive temperature (MeanTS), the scaled precipitation levels (RRS), the scaled external mean temperature (TMS), the scaled number of adult bees (NBeesS), the scaled total number of brood cells (NbroodS), the scaled cumulative growing degree-day (GDDcumS), and a colony random effect.
-All models composing the average model included the colony random effect, which had a significant effect on CV.
-TMS had a significant positive effect on CV, contrary to MeanTS, RRS, and NBeesS which had a significant negative effect (Figure 3).
-All other predictors (NBroodS, RRS, NBeeS, GDDcumS and MeanTS) had no significant effect on CV (Figure 3).
-When looking at the sum of Akaike weights, (Figure 2), TMS, MeanTS, RRS and, to a lesser extent, NbeeS, RRS and NBroodS had high relative importance.
+After setting aside models prone to multicollinearity, a total of 18 models remained (Appendix S3 Table S4) from which the average model was estimated (Appendix S3 Table S5).
+The combined outputs of the average model suggest that CV deviance was better explained by the scaled mean

+315 in-hive temperature (MeanTS), the scaled precipitation levels (RRS), the scaled external mean temperature (TMS), the scaled number of adult bees (NBeesS), the scaled total number of brood

+320 predictors (NBroodS, RRS, NBeeS, GDDcumS and MeanTS) had no significant effect on CV (Figure 3).
+When looking at the sum of Akaike weights (Figure 2), TMS and, to a lesser extent, RRS and NBroodS had high relative importance.
 The colony random effect also had a very high relative importance based on sum of weights (sum of weights = 1.0).
-The model was again not very efficient in predicting the observed data, with weak CVs slightly overestimated and the few strong CVs heavily underestimated, meaning that the model better explains weak CVs than strong CVs (Figure 4).
+The model was again not very efficient in predicting the observed data, with weak CVs slightly overestimated and the few strong CVs heavily underestimated, meaning that the model better explains weak CVs than strong

-Figure 3: Left: Predictor estimates (β), and P-values (P) of fixed-effect parameters for the in-hive temperature CV average model.
-Bars represent the 95% confidence intervals of predictor estimates.
+Figure 3: Left: Predictor estimates ( $\beta$ ), and P-values (P) of fixed-effect parameters for the in-hive temperature CV average model.
+Bars represent the 95% confidence intervals of predictor

+330 estimates.
 Red points and bars are for predictors with significant effect at a level of 5%.
 Right: Sum of weights across all models in the set where the variable occurred.
 NbroodS = Scaled the number of adult bees, TMS = Scaled daily mean external temperature, GRS = scaled daily global radiation, RRS = scaled daily precipitation, GDDcumS = scaled cumulative growing degree-day, MeanTS = scaled mean brood temperature.